-Just as people quickly form an initial opinion of a website, they also are quick to form an opinion of us.
-After all, do you notice how people look, what they are wearing and how they comb their hair?
-Whether you acknowledge it or not, you are a forming a mental picture of this person within a short amount of time.
+Just as people quickly form an initial opinion of a website, they are also quick to form an opinion of us.
+After all, do you notice how people look, what they are wearing, and how they comb their hair?
+Whether you acknowledge it or not, you are forming a mental picture of this person within a short amount of time.

 First Impressions Are Lasting Impressions

 How we look plays a significant role in our overall brand, but it is especially important in the business world.

 The first impression you make on people creates a lasting impression.
 In fact, if you fail to make a positive first impression, you may never be given a second chance.
 This is especially true when going on a sales call or a job interview.
 Just as your smile, handshake, eye contact, and ability to remember someone’s name are components of an initial first impression, so is your appearance.

 Companies spend millions of dollars on packaging and branding their products because their research teams have determined that the look and feel of a product impact buying decisions.
 Wouldn’t it make sense then that we consider how our appearance affects the price we are able to charge for our services?